BedlaminGoliath/reading-notes/README.md

 ### *Bonus Round*

-- Most importantly: You have got to keep making more money to keep the guitar pedals comning in and the squirrels fed :shipit:
+- Most importantly: You have got to keep making more money to keep the guitar pedals comning in and the squirrels (and wife) fed :shipit: